alberacca/alberacca.github.io/_pages/about.md

 * 2019-2023: PhD student,University of Cambridge
   * Bayesian Optimization for the selection of hyperparameters
-  * Physics-informed echo state networks to infer unmeasured states
+  * Physics-informed Echo State Networks to infer unmeasured states
-  * Prediction and control of chaotic flows with recurrent neural networks
+  * Prediction and control of chaotic flows with Recurrent Neural Networks

 * 2018-2019: Research Assistant, University of Illinois at Urbana-Champaign
+  * Numerical algorithms for hypersonic flows simulations
+  * Uncertainty quantification of chemical rates with Gaussian Processes

 ### Education